Upturn unsubscribed user

 Financial Performance

-Benchmark Comparison: TLT's performance should be compared to the ICE U.S. Treasury 20+ Year Bond Index.
+Benchmark Comparison: TLT's performance closely tracks the ICE U.S. Treasury 20+ Year Bond Index.
+Any deviations are typically due to expense ratios and tracking errors.

 Expense Ratio: 0.15